eic/epic-prod/docs/RECO/23.08.0/index.md

                 minQ2=100 , Sub-directory or File Count:2060
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:4
-                minQ2=1 , Sub-directory or File Count:3939
+                minQ2=1 , Sub-directory or File Count:2
-                minQ2=10 , Sub-directory or File Count:4505
+                minQ2=10 , Sub-directory or File Count:3177
-                minQ2=100 , Sub-directory or File Count:5225
+                minQ2=100 , Sub-directory or File Count:1666
-                minQ2=1000 , Sub-directory or File Count:6504
+                minQ2=1000 , Sub-directory or File Count:2775
             18x275 , Sub-directory or File Count:4
-                minQ2=1 , Sub-directory or File Count:9190
-                minQ2=10 , Sub-directory or File Count:9635
-                minQ2=100 , Sub-directory or File Count:11795
-                minQ2=1000 , Sub-directory or File Count:13445
+                minQ2=1000 , Sub-directory or File Count:1
             5x41 , Sub-directory or File Count:3
-                minQ2=1 , Sub-directory or File Count:1885
-                minQ2=10 , Sub-directory or File Count:2575
-                minQ2=100 , Sub-directory or File Count:2880
+                minQ2=100 , Sub-directory or File Count:16
     EXCLUSIVE , Sub-directory or File Count:6
         DEMP , Sub-directory or File Count:3
             10on100 , Sub-directory or File Count:90